Planning for Polyamorous Clients—Not Just as Seen

 Many polyamorous groups will say that honesty and communication are the best way to keep their relationship healthy and strong.
 To assist the parties in having an open discussion regarding what would occur upon a party’s death or if a party leaves the group, the advisor may want to provide the group with a list of issues that may need to be considered to have an open conversation and put together an agreement for the parties.
 For example:

 - Real estate ownership and division;

 - Shared bank account contribution;

 - Inheritances/gifts from family.

 Such agreements can also discuss more speciﬁc and daily issues including:

-Courts have found that a cohabitant may have a claim for "palimony" against an individual (or against his or her estate if the individual does not survive the lawsuit) when providing homemaking services as consideration for a property-sharing agreement.
-69 In a group relationship where multiple people may be dependent on one person to provide support, it is best for the parties to discuss their support expectations ahead of time in the event of a break-up.
-Without an agreement or a list of each party’s property, upon the death of an individual, it may be difficult to prove whose property is whose and what property was not jointly acquired by all of the cohabitants.
+While some of these issues may seem trivial or complicated to discuss ahead of time, it is important, especially in a multi-person relationship, to lay out each person’s expectations in an effort to avoid future surprise.
+In a group relationship where the parties may be dependent on one person to provide support, the parties may wish to discuss their support expectations ahead of time in the event of a break-up.
+Further, without an agreement or a list of each party’s property, upon the death of an individual, it may be difficult to prove whose property is whose and what property was not jointly acquired by all of the cohabitants.